Esminj0914/cyoa-project/stay-home/do-it.md

 # You drop the class

-You start to do your apush work but its too much too handle and you ended up dropping class.
+You start to do your apush work but its too much too handle and you ended up dropping the class.

 *GAME OVER*